Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Cobweb Spiderwort liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Cobweb Spiderwort liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Decrease watering during the cold weather to keep the soil slightly moist as growth is minimal but do not allow the soil to dry out completely.